 Medical collections vs. non-medical collections

 Summit AR often deals with medical bill collections.
 Medical and non-medical collections have some key differences in terms of how the debt is handled by debt collection agencies, the credit bureaus, and the main scoring models.

 If you see medical debt on your credit report, there are a few implications you should be aware of:

-- Summit AR probably owns your debt: Medical institutions don’t generally report to the credit bureaus.
-For this reason, the fact that your debt is showing up on your credit report indicates that it was sold to a company that does report to the bureaus, although it’s possible the medical institution simply hired them as well.
+- Summit AR might own your debt: Medical institutions don’t generally report to the credit bureaus.
+For this reason, the fact that your debt is showing up on your credit report may indicate that it was sold to a company that does report to the bureaus, although it’s possible the medical institution simply hired them as well.

 - Medical collections aren’t as harmful to your credit: Although medical bills do affect your credit score if they’re sent to collections, in newer credit scoring models developed by FICO and VantageScore (specifically FICO 9 and VantageScore 4.0), medical collections don’t hurt your credit score as much as non-medical collections.
 8 9

 Why is Summit AR calling me?